10 Tips For Helping Parents Pay For College

-5) Research, research, research and target colleges that are more generous with need and merit aid BEFORE your student applies.
-There’s lots of data to help with this: % of financial need met, % of students receiving financial need, % of students without need receiving grants, avg grant size, and more.
+5) Research, research, research, and target colleges that are more generous with need and merit aid BEFORE your student applies.
+There’s lots of data to help with this: % of financial need met, % of students receiving financial need, % of students without need receiving grants, average grant size, and more.

 6) Have a serious conversation about money and how much you can afford to pay towards college BEFORE your student starts the college search process.

 7) Use each school’s net price calculator to see what your family’s net price will be for all the schools your student is interested in.